-The Afro-Cuban Folkloric Ensemble explores this unique musical tradition which is still practiced today in Cuba.
-This African diaspora-based music and culture is a living example of how art is can be a manifestation of the human desire to stay connected to one’s roots, ancestors, belief system, and home, even in the darkest of situations.
-Born of deep African origins, this form involves hand drumming, percussion and singing.
+The Afro-Cuban Folkloric Ensemble explores this unique musical tradition still practiced today in Cuba.
+This African diaspora-based music and culture is a living example of how art can be a manifestation of the human desire to stay connected to one’s roots, ancestors, belief system, and home, even in the darkest of situations.
+Born of deep African origins, this form involves hand drumming, percussion, and singing.